|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Best Practice YouTube PowerPoint below...

-On this track we will discuss the anxiety complex as it relates to the divorced or separated client.
-The focus of this track will be on uncertainty training.
+On this section, we will discuss the anxiety complex as it relates to the divorced or separated client.
+The focus of this section will be on uncertainty training.
 Intolerance of uncertainty can be a core issue for clients with anxiety, specifically when following a divorce.
 Therefore, you may find it productive to implement uncertainty training in two steps.
 Step one is examining the costs and benefits of accepting uncertainty and step two is flooding with uncertainty.
-This track will also examine problems associated with thought stopping regarding anxiety.
+This section will also examine problems associated with thought stopping regarding anxiety.

 Psychologists Michel Dugas and Robert Ladouceur found that clients with anxiety cannot tolerate not knowing something for sure.
 In fact, one client told the researchers that he would rather know a negative for sure than be uncertain about a positive.
 Do your clients keep looking for a perfect solution, an answer to every possible question they can ask, and a clear prediction for every possible what-if following their divorce?